ankishb/ml-projects/README.md

 # ml-projects
 This reposatry contains my DS and ML-contest's projects, along with my personal fun project.
 I have dealt with diverse set of problem/data/metrics.
 Following is the summary of each project, which contains the `type of dataset`, `type of problem` and `my-approach` to handle that(all in very brief).
 More details can be found in each subdirectory.

+> If you want to look the following text in a table format, [click here](https://github.com/ankishb/ml-projects/blob/master/README2.md)

 ### [Flipkart Object Detection](https://github.com/ankishb/ml-projects/tree/master/conditional-object-detection)
 - DataSet: